awakened1712/awakened1712.github.io/_posts/2018-03-26-oscp-transfer-files.md

 classes:
   - landing
 author:
   name             : "Awakened"
   avatar           : "/assets/avatar.jpg"
+  bio              : "An information security enthusiast who is particularly interested in hacking and securing mobile applications" location         : "Singapore" email            : awakened.1712@gmail.com facebook         : h0ngnh4t.ph4m stackoverflow    : 950983/krypton
 ---

 Tranfer files to the target machine is particularly useful when we have already had a reverse shell on Windows.
 Windows does not have convenient commands to download files such as wget in Linux.